 Dots with long black horizontal lines that cross the vertical dotted line (the mean) tell us how strong or weak the effect of the treatments were.

-Massage research is still quite low in quantity and quality compared to physical therapy and nursing, and it still runs into many problems that other healthcare professions face.
-As Moyer had presented, massage therapists should not take what they read for its face value, and they should critically appraise research within and without our field.
+Massage research is still quite low in quantity and quality compared to physical therapy and nursing, and it still runs into many problems that other healthcare professions face, according to Moyer’s presentation.
+He suggested that massage therapists should not take the research they read for its face value and should critically appraise research within and without the field.

-So what should massage therapists consider when they read massage research?
-The guides shows you six things that you should look for from several scientists.
+So what should therapists consider when they read massage research?

 What should you fact check in massage research?

-The authors gave an example where patients with acute low back pain should get physical therapy first as the first line of defense, but this statement from the American Physical Therapy Association (APTA) is not backed up by sound evidence.
+The authors gave an example where patients with acute low back pain should get physical therapy first as the first line of defense, according to the American Physical Therapy Association (APTA).
+However, this suggestion is not backed up by sound evidence.

-In fact, they cited that such endorsements ignored the “high-quality evidence that early physical therapy is more costly and provides no benefit over usual care of [low back pain].”
-They also emphasized that patients who get physical therapy are more likely to use opioids, imaging, surgery, and injections than those without physical therapy.
-The quality of evidence, though, was low.
+In fact, the authors cited that such endorsements ignored the “high-quality evidence that early physical therapy is more costly and provides no benefit over usual care of [low back pain].”
+They also wrote that patients who get physical therapy are more likely to use opioids, imaging, surgery, and injections than those without physical therapy.

 1. Prior plausibility